 It’s common to hear stories of sisters falling in love with the same man or brothers in love with the same woman.
 Romance and tragedy have both used this twist in sometimes subtle, sometimes dramatic and (mostly film), downright over-the-top ways.

-In tone, Cobalt Blue thankfully falls in the first category, and in story, it explores an entirely different arc as Kundalkar weaves a poignant and touching tale of a brother-sister duo in love with the same man.
+In tone, Cobalt Blue thankfully falls in the first category, and the story explores an entirely different arc as Kundalkar weaves a poignant and touching tale of a brother-sister duo in love with the same man.

 Cobalt Blue is both typical and not in its portrayal of love, loss and longing- the holy trinity of the romance of life.